sabtain93/RB_109/cheat_sheet.md

 ***Explain how `Array#select` works?***

 It is invoked with a block passed to it as an argument.The `select` method invokes the block on each iteration and passes the current element of the calling array into the block assigning it to the block's local variable.
+The expression within the block is executed for each item of the calling collection.
 The `Array#select` method evaluates the return value of block for its truthiness.
 It returns a new array with the elements of the calling collection for which the the block returns a truthy value.

 ***Explain how `Hash#select` works?***

-It is invoked with a block passed to it.
+It is invoked with a block passed to it as an argument.
 The `select` method invokes the block on each iteration and passes the current key/value pair into the block.Where the first local variable of the block represents the current key and the second represents the current value.
+The expression within the block is executed for each key/value pair of the calling object.
 The `Hash#select` method evaluates the return value of block for its truthiness.
 It returns a new hash with the Key/value pair of the calling collection for which the the block returns a truthy value.

 ## sort/sort_by